 Participants are immediately vested in their employee and rollover contributions plus actual earnings thereon.
-Vesting in the Employer's matching and discretionary minimum contribution portion of their accounts plus earnings thereon is based on years of Active Service, among other things, and is further defined in the Plan Agreement.
+Vesting in the Employer's matching and discretionary minimum contribution portion of their accounts plus earnings thereon is based on years of Active Service (as defined in the Plan Agreement), among other things.
 The maximum years of Active Service required for 100% vesting is five years.